Marketing to the public sector with More Than Words

 An alternative source for tender information is the local authority website of the area you’re interested in targeting.

-You may stand a better chance in winning contracts in your close proximity so it’s worthwhile staying up to date with information they release.
+You may stand a better chance in winning contracts in your local area so it is helpful to stay up to date.

-Find out who the relevant decision maker is in the public sector body you’re interested in is and contact them directly to introduce yourself.
+Find out who the relevant decision maker is in the public sector body you’re interested in.
+You can then open a line of communication with them directly to introduce yourself.

-This way you can glean information on what product and services they might be looking for both now and in the future.
+This way you can glean information on what products and services they may need now and in the future.

-Buyers in the public and private sector are always looking to connect with businesses who are consistently engaged within their field and are willing to adapt and grow as the needs of the economy change.
+Buyers in the public and private sector are always looking to connect with businesses willing to adapt and grow as needs change.

 Understand public sector procurement

-Procurex Live are the UK’s leading public sector training event company who regularly host live and online workshops to share knowledge in this division.
+Procurex Live are the UK’s leading public sector training event company.
+They regularly host live and online workshops to share knowledge in this division.

-They discuss best practise skills through key speakers to increase your understanding of procurement in the public sector.
+Through workshops and video content they discuss best practise skills to increase your understanding of public sector procurement.

-There are many articles available online for you to read at your own pace, from basic knowledge to more advanced insights.
+There are many articles available online for you to read which provide basic knowledge to more advanced insights.

 Get help from the experts